After reading these Banana Peel Uses In The Garden, you’ll never toss them in the bin like you used to previously.

-Bananas are a good source of phosphorus and potassium for us, and the peels do the same for our plants.
-They decompose quickly, so simply cut them up and add them to the planting hole for tomatoes or peppers.
-You can also use banana peels as an organic, side-dressing treatment for most landscape and garden plants.
-Read this informative article on Mississippi State University Extension Service!
+Bananas are an excellent source of phosphorus and potassium for us, and their peels do the same for the plants.
+They decompose quickly, so simply chop and add them to the planting hole for tomatoes or peppers, this is one of the Banana Peel Uses In The Garden; more you can read below!

 1. As a Spray-On Fertilizer